theprimarybrain/theprimarybrain.github.io/_posts/2018-09-07-Toddler-School-Curriculum-Apple-Theme-Lesson-1.md

 [![TpTButton]({{ site.github.url }}/assets/img/button-teal-tpt-bundle.jpg)](https://www.teacherspayteachers.com/Product/The-Complete-Toddler-School-Curriculum-Preschool-Activities-Lesson-Plans-9277137?st=d4f10691f6220ae963d64a0926662e73&utm_source=PB%20BLOG&utm_campaign=Complete%20Toddler%20Bundle%20Button)

-I hope you have a wonderful day playing and learning with your little ones!
-Feel free to send me a message on Instagram @theprimarybrain with any questions about how to teach your little ones!
+### If you want to learn more about how to get started planning activities for your little ones, download my FREE guide for everything you need to know about the 6 skill areas we incorporate into toddler school: